-The directors consider pre-IFRS 16 EBITDA before exceptional items to be the main financial KPI for the business.
+The directors consider pre IFRS 16 EBITDA before exceptional items to be the main financial KPI for the business.
 There are no other key performance indicators that the directors believe are relevant.
-Pre-IFRS 16 EBITDA before exceptional items is a profit of £52.8m (2023: loss of £(9.4)m), see note 8 to the financial statements for a reconciliation to the statutory results.
+Pre IFRS 16 EBITDA before exceptional items is a profit of £56.1m (2024: £52.8m), see note 8 to the financial statements for a reconciliation to the statutory results.